HAWTHORN GREYHOUND STADIUM SUMMARY

 FURTHER COMMENTS———————Often the elderly locals still call it the old dog track.

 The Welsh valley town of Pontypridd is located in Mid Glamorgan, 16 miles north of the City of Cardiff. a town proud enough to have hosted two greyhound tracks.
 Its earlier track was at Taff Vale located nearer the town centre, which opened in 1927, yet the one described in this paragraph was the Hawthorn Greyhound Track that staged its first meeting in March 1932.
 When mentioning Hawthorn Greyhound Track, beware not to be confused with the Hawthorn Track that operated during the 1960’s at Taff’s Well, seven miles to the south.
 Pontypridd’s Hawthorn track existed like the majority in Wales as an independent greyhound track, and was located two miles south east of the town in a district known as not surprisingly Hawthorn.
 The purpose built greyhound track had been constructed on farmland just off the present day A4054 Cardiff Road along Fairfield Lane.
 The grass surfaced track had a circumference of 400 yards, which created distances of 300, 525 and 715 yards, with the greyhounds chasing an inside Sumner type hare.
-Its existence is sketchy and one presumes that racing ceased during the early 1960’s, and may have coincided with opening of the Taff’s Well track that opened in September 1963, with possibly the old management taking the name of the track with them.
+Its exact closure remains sketchy and one presumes that racing ceased during 1964, and may have continued up until the opening of the new Taff’s Well track that opened in September 1964, with the old management taking the name of the track with them.
 Once the track greyhound track had gone, the site continued to be used as a sports venue before becoming the home of Rhydyfelin Rugby Club.
 The venue up until 2010 was known as the Glanfelin Playing Fields, before the council upgraded the site and changed its name to the Hawthorn Leisure Centre.
 The rugby ground is also used for school rugby matches and training sessions, along with gatherings such as car boot sales or carnival events, yet the site is still described as the dog track by the locals.